-When we wanted to learn how to make true authentic Italian pizzas, we knew just who to call...
+When we wanted to learn how to make true authentic Italian homemade pizza dough, we knew just who to call...
 Chef Diana Testa, owner of Italian Cooking Lessons and fabulous cooking instructor.
 She teamed up with Patio & Pizza Outdoor Furnishings in 2019 to offer her authentic Italian expertise along with pizza oven demonstrations, training videos, and cooking classes to our community.

-Today, Diana joined me on my patio to show me how to make the best pizza dough to cook in my wood-fired oven.
-And, luckily, when making lots of dough, you get to cook lots of scrumptious Italian cuisine to test!
+Today, Diana joined me on my patio to show me how to make the best pizza dough to cook in my wood-fired pizza oven.
+And, luckily, when making lots of dough, you get to cook many servings of scrumptious Italian homemade pizzas to test!

 Starting The Fire

 First, we started a fire in my pizza oven so we could preheat the cooking space to the correct temperature.
 The fire was easily started in the oven using premium starter from Cutting Edge Firewood.

 Making The Dough

 While the oven was warming up, Diana showed me how to make crispy pizza dough with instant yeast.
 She said she typically would use active dry yeast to make the dough rise but she uses the instant yeast method when she doesn't have time for the dough to rise or when she's cooking with children as they want to make pizzas NOW.
 Using instant yeast speeds up the prep time.